woossi0/suite/docs/usermanual/source/sysadmin/backup.rst

 Backing up the PostGIS database system
 --------------------------------------

-.. note:: Please see the section on :ref:`sysadmin.upgrading.v3` if backing up in preparation for an upgrade to OpenGeo Suite 3.x.
+.. note:: Please see the :ref:`installation` section for your particular operating system if backing up in preparation for an upgrade to OpenGeo Suite 3.x.

 The PostGIS databases can be backed up with the built-in utilities `pg_dump <http://www.postgresql.org/docs/9.1/static/app-pgdump.html>`_ (for a single database) and `pg_dumpall <http://www.postgresql.org/docs/9.1/static/app-pg-dumpall.html>`_ (for multiple databases).